Renormalizability of nonlocal quantum gravity coupled to matter: Acknowledgments

 \section{Acknowledgments}

-G.C.\ and L.M.\ are supported by grant PID2020-118159GB-C41 funded by MCIN/AEI/10.13039/501100011033.
-L.M.\ is supported by the Basic Research Program of the Science, Technology, and Innovation Commission of Shenzhen Municipality (grant no.\ JCYJ20180302174206969).
+L.R.\ thanks the Department of Physics, UFJF, for the warm hospitality.
+G.C., L.M.\ and L.R.\ are supported by grant PID2020-118159GB-C41 funded by MCIN/AEI/10.13039/ 501100011033.
+L.M.\ is also supported by the Basic Research Program of the Science, Technology, and Innovation Commission of Shenzhen Municipality (grant no.\ JCYJ2018030\-2174206969).